Vinegar Hill House

 New American as a culinary category has always been a somewhat elastic term, but in practice Brooklyn's version of it tends to emphasize sourcing transparency, seasonal rotations, and a casual register that deliberately steps back from the ceremony of the Manhattan tasting-menu tier.
 The rooms that have held attention longest in this borough format, including The Four Horsemen in Williamsburg, tend to win loyalty through disciplined consistency rather than spectacle.
 Vinegar Hill House operates in that same mode: dinner service runs Sunday through Thursday from 5:30 to 9:30 pm, extending to 10 pm on Fridays and Saturdays, with weekend brunch from 10 am to 3 pm on both Saturday and Sunday.

 The format is dinner-focused with a relaxed brunch layer added on weekends.
-For a neighborhood restaurant category that elsewhere in Brooklyn trends toward either natural wine bar minimalism or sprawling brasserie formats, the relatively contained evening window at Vinegar Hill House suggests a kitchen operating at deliberate scale.
-Chef Mike Poiarkoff leads the kitchen, and the New American framework gives the menu room to work with what the season offers rather than locking into a fixed international genre.
+Chef Mike Poiarkoff leads the kitchen, and the New American framework gives the menu room to work with the season.

 How Vinegar Hill House Sits in the Broader New York Scene